MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/posting-jobs-external.md

 ### Post a job to Broadbean

-After Broadbean is activated, recruiters and admins can post a job to it.
+After Broadbean has been turned on, recruiters and admins can post a job to it.
 You must have an apply URL for the job.

 1. In Attract, open the job that you want to post to Broadbean.
 2. In the **Postings** section, select the **Post Now** button that corresponds to Broadbean.
-3. Follow the instructions in the pop-up window.
+3. Follow the instructions in the Broadbean window.

 Attract passes the following information to Broadbean: